 Meister [30] suggests that HRA filled an important void early in the evolution of human factors by centering on prediction.
 Much of classic human factors has centered on the collection of data on the interaction of humans with designed systems.
 The purpose of such data is to improve the design of the system, ultimately to optimize human performance in terms of criteria such as usability, efficiency, or safety.
 HRA has instead attempted to predict human performance, specifically human errors, that can occur in such human-machine interactions.
-The purpose of HRA is therefore not typically to improve the design of the system so much as to determine what factors impact the safe human operation of that system.
+The purpose of HRA is therefore not typically to improve the design of the system.
 Over time, HRA has been joined by another predictive tool, namely human performance modeling.